-On a desktop, text is the most significant part of the content.
+On a desktop, the text is the most significant part of the content.
 As you know content is a king.
 But let’s be honest, fonts are not designed to live in 3-dimensional space.
-Due to a situation, a lot VR designers and developers still keep using texts in virtual scenes.
+Due to a situation, a lot of VR designers and developers still keep using texts in virtual scenes.
 I would vote to avoid using any text content at all, but unfortunately, it’s impossible.
 So I did some research to figure out basic rules of using fonts in virtual reality.

-I would like to start with a size of a font.
+I would like to start with the size of a font.
 With current hardware and especially resolutions of screens it’s extremely important.

 Unfortunately, usual metrics as pixels and ems don’t work in a 3d space.
-For defining a size of an object in 3d is used the perceived size that’s measured in degrees.
+For defining the size of an object in 3d is used the perceived size that’s measured in degrees.

 Yeah, looks weird.
 But as we know optimal font size for mobile and the average distance of phone screen from eyes we are able to count recommended perceived size.
 So, let’s make some calculations.
 You can skip this part and scroll a little bit down to get the summary.

 Let’s take the optimal size of 16 pixels for mobile design.
 For this case, I’ll take Google Pixel phone as an example.
 This phone has the screen with the resolution of 441 pixels per inch and with density xxdpi 2.6 initial.
 So 16 pixel will have 41.6 pixels on a real screen and 0.093 inches or approximately 0.24 cm physical size.
 To get perceived size I’ll use 25 cm as the average distance from eyes to screen.

-The degree of perceived size of 16 px font of mobile phone evals to 0.55°.
+The degree of the perceived size of 16 px font of mobile phone evals to 0.55°.

 Let’s figure out what should be the size of the text in VR when it’ll be placed in one meter distance from an observer with 0.55° of perceived size.
 There is a great simple calculator that help make such estimations very easy (sizecalc.com)